 Instead, say: “I’m worried about you and here if you want to talk.”
 This statement expresses concern and support without judgment or criticism.

 Don’t say: “What’s so hard about just eating more?”
 This is like telling someone with anxiety to “just calm down.”
-It’s overly simplistic and helpful, says Elizabet Altunkara, LMSW, the director of education at the National Eating Disorders Association (NEDA).
+It’s overly simplistic and not helpful, says Elizabet Altunkara, LMSW, the director of education at the National Eating Disorders Association (NEDA).
 Offering “easy” solutions, especially when you aren’t super educated on the topic, can feel both pandering and insulting.
 For the record, changing eating disorder behavior is a complex process.

 Instead, say: “I know you want to get better and that it’s hard.
 But I’m here for you.”
 Acknowledge that working through an eating disorder is hard.
 Change won’t happen overnight, and that’s okay.